-5. Information about mitigation
+4. Information about mitigation

-This information will then be revisited with students during their course induction so that the process for extension and mitigation is clearly conveyed and understood.
+All students will receive information about the procedure in their student handbook.
+This information will then be revisited with students during their course induction so that the process for mitigation is clearly conveyed and understood.

-6. Applying for mitigation
+5. Applying for mitigation

-On the rare occasions where unplanned, unpredictable or unavoidable circumstances prevent a student from meeting an assignment deadline, the College Mitigation panel will consider an application for mitigation, based on the following principles.
+On the rare occasions where unplanned, unpredictable or unavoidable circumstances prevent a student from meeting an assignment deadline, the college mitigation panel will consider an application for mitigation, based on the following principles.

 A student wishing to lodge a claim for mitigation must use the appropriate form.
-These are available via Moodle (VLE).
+These are available via Moodle.
 The claim should then follow the following process:

 - Students wishing to make a claim for mitigation should submit their application as soon as they realise that circumstances will prevent them from submitting the assignment by the agreed deadline. - The form should be submitted to the Senior Curriculum Manager or Deputy Curriculum Director responsible for the programme of study.
 Evidence of the mitigating circumstances should be attached to the form.
-This is likely to include a student's sensitive personal data and will be processed in accordance with the College's obligations under the Data Protection Act 2018. - The Senior Curriculum Manager or Deputy Curriculum Director forwards the application for mitigating circumstances to the Group Head of Higher Education at Higher.Education@ncclondon.ac.uk - The College's mitigation panel normally meets monthly.

-- Where the validating institution requires academic representation on the panel then a member of the programme team will join the panel, students will be informed of this in advance.
+This is likely to include a student's sensitive personal data and will be processed in accordance with the college's obligations under the Data Protection Act 2018. - The Senior Curriculum Manager or Deputy Curriculum Director forwards the application for mitigating circumstances to the Group Deputy Director: HE at Higher.Education@ncclondon.ac.uk - The college's mitigation panel normally meets monthly. - Where the validating institution requires academic representation on the panel then a member of the programme team will join the panel, students will be informed of this in advance.
 Should the assessment regulations for the validating institution require a panel composition that is different from the one above then this will be assembled for the purposes of considering the mitigations related to the associated programmes, students will be made aware of this in advance of the meeting of the panel. - The mitigation panel will consider the application and apply the appropriate mitigation rules as set out below.

-7. Outcomes of a claim for mitigation
+6. Outcomes of a claim for mitigation